Bully or broker: EU wonders which Boris Johnson will come to Brexit talks

 “Say you want my car, but we can’t agree on the price.
 So you say let’s have a mini-deal so that you can drive it around for two years until we reach an agreement.
 Why would I accept this?” an EU diplomat said.

-Even if some are lukewarm toward Johnson, they welcome the end of a two-month period with no effective British leader and say a stronger prime minister might be good.
+Even if some are lukewarm towards Johnson, they welcome the end of a two-month period with no effective British leader and say a stronger prime minister might be good.

 One diplomat described Johnson as a chameleon.